Princeton University, History

 |Location:||New Jersey, United States|

-We seek faculty members who will create a climate that embraces excellence and diversity, with a strong commitment to teaching and mentoring that will enhance the work of the department and attract and retain a diverse student body.
+We seek faculty members who will create a climate that embraces excellence and diversity, with a strong commitment to teaching and mentoring that will enhance the work of the Department and the Seeger Center, participate in Hellenic Studies activities on campus and at the Princeton Athens Center, and attract and retain a diverse student body.
 Applicants are welcome to include a brief description of how they would contribute to this goal in their cover letter.
 This position is subject to the University's background check policy.
 Princeton University is an equal opportunity employer and complies with applicable EEO and affirmative action regulations.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.